 There is so much written about the role and value of middle management, those running teams of up to 15 people.
 Over the years they have received a lot of criticism, but in reality, middle managers are absolutely vital in translating the needs and wants of the C-suite into actionable plans that can be delivered by employees that make up a business’ various teams.

-Despite this, evolution to business structures has only continued to add fuel to the fire of questions about the value of middle managers.
+Despite this, evolution to business structures has only continued to add fuel to the fire of questions about the value of middle managers' role.
 Traditional corporate hierarchies have become flatter, 'smarter' and more efficient.
 Technologies have replaced manual and mundane tasks, and communication from the top -> bottom and from the bottom -> top is more open than ever.
 But this evolution has one profound casualty, one which I believe will scupper businesses in the near future.
 Middle management.

 "The ranks of middle management have been under a 25-30-year assault" Bill Schneider, Senior Partner | McKinsey